Updated July 13, 2026 to reflect Judge Mikaela Nix's responses; additional information.

 No individual or group has claimed authorship of the site.

 Nix, 43, was elected in 2020 to the Ninth Circuit Court where she currently hears family law cases.
 A Republican who once ran for state representative, Nix is being challenged for re-election in the nonpartisan Aug.
-18 election by Charles Hart, chair of the Orange County Republican Executive Committee, and private practice attorney Temika Hampton-Johnson.
+18 election by Charles Hart, an attorney and chair of the Orange County Republican Executive Committee, and private practice attorney Temika Hampton-Johnson.

 Without naming names, NixingJustice zeroes in on one of Nix's instrumental friendships, suggesting a quid pro quo situation.
 Nix refused to recuse herself from her friend's divorce proceedings when there were accusations of domestic abuse because this friend had helped her get elected.